 Hear Fausto Miro, M.M. ’17, Vocal Performance, describe his journey as a Longy student and his experience with our world-class faculty and professional partners.

 UPCOMING FEATURED EVENTS

 The Horszowski Trio takes its name from acclaimed Polish American pianist Mieczysław Horszowski—Ms. Aizawa was his last student at the Curtis Institute.
 Horszowski studied with Theodor Leschetizky in Vienna.
-Leschetizky studied with Carl Czerny.
-And Carl Czerny, of scalar and arpeggio fame, studied with Ludwig van Beethoven.
-In this concert, the Trio will celebrate the degrees of separation between them and the only composer whose name adorns Symphony Hall.
+Leschetizky studied with Carl Czerny, and Carl Czerny, of scalar and arpeggio fame, studied with Ludwig van Beethoven.
+In this concert, the Trio will celebrate the degrees of separation between them and Beethoven (four!).